mbenzekri/evolution/README.md

 - the Cube is the world where simulated life take place
 - the Cube is composed of 1000x1000x1000 small cubes or cubes(lowercase)
 - the cube have direction north,south,east,west,top,bottom
-- each cycle the top of the Cube drop light (photons) as energy for life
+- each cycle the top of the Cube drop light or photons (MAX_PHOTONS_DROPS) as energy for life

 ## a cube
 - a cube may contain  a cell and only one